aukilabs/posemesh/docs/01-business-logic.md

 ### Rules

-- Operates only inside a Domain Cluster.
+- Read and write to storage inside a Domain Cluster only.
 - Must stake $AUKI; stake is slashed on invalid/missing proofs.

 ### Processes